 Wyoming is ranked #1 in 2019 by the Tax Foundation’s State Business Climate Index.

-Wyoming doesn’t have a corporate or individual income tax.
 The Wyoming legislature has strategically made the state desirable to businesses by not charging a corporate tax or individual tax, as well as instituting exemptions for manufacturing sales tax and electricity used in manufacturing.

 Programs and grants through the Wyoming Business Council support startups, existing and new Wyoming businesses.
 Grants for publicly-owned For more information, please work directly with the PEP Executive Director.